Madhhaj

 Before Islam, Madhhaj had its own Idol that they used to bring in the yearly pilgrimage to Kaaba before Islam (Pagan Arabs before Islam) and they used to make Talbiya specific to Madhhaj for that Idol in which they encircle Kaaba several times and plead their Madhhaj' Talbiya to Allah to let that Idol be put around the Kaaba.
 The Arabs are said to inherited Kaaba from Ibrahim who named it Beit Allah, (aka the house of God) but in much later ages they started worshipping idols and then they brought the idols to Kaaba to bless their Idols by God.

-Madhhaj name was found in the Namara inscription dated 330 AD.
+Madhhaj name was found in the Namara inscription dated 330.

 The men of Madhhaj were described as being hardened and experienced warriors in praising their positive aspect.
 They were also known for their skills in horse-riding and were famed for being the best archers when on a horse.
 Later, after the establishment of Kufa garrison city, the Madhhij clan, including their most famous chieftain Amr ibn Ma'adi Yakrib, settled in Kufa.